akinofftz/progit/de/04-git-server/01-chapter4.markdown

 <!--The `gitosis.conf` file is the control file you use to specify users, repositories, and permissions.
 The `keydir` directory is where you store the public keys of all the users who have any sort of access to your repositories — one file per user.
 The name of the file in `keydir` (in the previous example, `scott.pub`) will be different for you — Gitosis takes that name from the description at the end of the public key that was imported with the `gitosis-init` script.-->

 Mit Hilfe der Datei `gitosis.conf` kannst Du die Benutzer, Repositorys und die Zugriffsrechte festlegen.
-Im Verzeichnis `keydir` werden alle öffentlichen Schlüssel der Benutzer abgelegt, die einen Zugriff auf Deine Repositorys haben sollen und zwar für jeden Benutzer eine einzelne Datei.
+Im Verzeichnis `keydir` werden alle öffentlichen Schlüssel der Benutzer abgelegt, die einen Zugriff auf Deine Repositorys haben sollen, und zwar für jeden Benutzer eine einzelne Datei.
 Der Name der Datei, die sich jetzt bereits im `keydir` Verzeichnis befindet (in diesem Beispiel ist es `scott.pub`), wird bei Dir anders lauten.
 Die Beschreibung, die sich am Ende des öffentlichen Schlüssels befindet, der beim initialen Import mit dem Skript `gitosis-init` angegeben wurde, wird von Gitosis als Dateiname verwendet.

 <!--If you look at the `gitosis.conf` file, it should only specify information about the `gitosis-admin` project that you just cloned:-->

-Wenn Du Dir die Datei `gitosis.conf` anschaust, sollten lediglich Daten für das Projekt `gitosis-admin` enthalten sein. `gitosis-admin` ist das Projekt, welches Du gerade geklont hast.
+Wenn Du Dir die Datei `gitosis.conf` anschaust, sollten darin lediglich Daten für das Projekt `gitosis-admin` enthalten sein. `gitosis-admin` ist das Projekt, welches Du gerade geklont hast.

 	$ cat gitosis.conf
 	[gitosis]